sternecker/talks/isc2cle-may-2025/02_Meeting.md

 ## Incident Response
 ## Detect

-Events of Interest (EoI) these can be alerts, notifications from whereever.
+Events of Interest (EoI) these can be alerts, notifications from wherever.
 Is this an Indicator of Attack (IoA)?
 How long was it from the event to the detection, to the determination?
 This is Mean Time To Detection (MTTD).
 This is one of those benchmarking terms.